ton-connect/sdk/packages/sdk/README.md

 const injectableConnectionWalletInfos = walletInfoList.filter(isWalletInfoInjectable);

-// wallets that are injected to the current webpage const currentlyInjectedWalletInfos = walletInfoList.filter(isWalletInfoInjected);
+// wallets that are injected to the current webpage const currentlyInjectedWalletInfos = walletInfoList.filter(isWalletInfoCurrentlyInjected);
-const embeddedWalletInfo = walletInfoList.find(isWalletInfoEmbedded);
+const embeddedWalletInfo = walletInfoList.find(isWalletInfoCurrentlyEmbedded);

 /* or use as type guard */